WebEngineering-FHNW/hs17-bewertete-uebung-velotout/docs/exercise/exercise.md

 ## Project delivery <to be filled by student>

-How to start the project: (if other than `grailsw run-app`)
+How to start the project: (if other than `grailsw run-app`) I used an IDE but it will normally work with run-app

-How to test the project:  (if other than `grailsw test-app`)
+How to test the project:  (if other than `grailsw test-app`) I did some test for my navigation rules (Page "News" ) and some test for my BookingController

-Project description:      (if other than `/index.html`)
+Project description:      (if other than `/index.html`) This is a library-system.
+You can register yourself, and than use CRUD operation of a User-Object.
+In addiction I hadded a static page (NEWS) because I wanted to train myself with html.
+You can create media (book, cd...) you can borrow these medias.
+At the homepage (/) you will find two others hidden pages to list the student who are registred and a list of all the booking.

 External contributions:
+I take some part of your lessons (exemple: in Bootstrap the save() function) and little script example on the net (W3school)

 Other comments:
+Unfortunelty I did not highlight the booking which are late. :'(

 I'm particular proud of:
+my css-file (style.css and what i had by application.css)

 ## Project grading